lezneklihp/dsend_project_4/README.md

 Improvement:
  - The dataset has been one-hot encoded without taking multicollinearity into account.
 If I had set pandas.get_dummies(drop_first=True), I would have one the one hand avoided multicollinearity.
 On the other hand, the accuracy of my model would have decreases (as test runs have shown) and I would have had far less features for the modelling step (even though these features are being generated through data that is gathered in the tree surveys anyways.)
 It can be argued though, if the issue of multicollinearity is relevant to a decision tree or a gradient boosting classifier anyways.

+ - I could have chosen another classifier and with the SMOTE data sampling technique.

  - smoother app usage.
 Other algorithms such as RandomForestClassifier.
 Make the app less location dependent.